STEP 1 - Contact Business Brokers

 After all the contingencies have been met, the closing is scheduled.
 The closing will include a review of all the sale related documents, the asset purchase agreement (APA) and a closing statement.

-You will receive your proceeds minus any bills that you agreed to pay, AEGIS will receive their success fee and AEGIS will pay the fees of the Escrow and Closing attorneys.
+You will receive your proceeds minus any liabilities that you agreed to pay, AEGIS will receive their success fee and AEGIS will pay the fees of the Escrow and Closing attorneys they provided from their fee.